Visibility / Location:

 We had no problem getting to Factory of Fear.
 Goggle Maps takes you right there.
 There are multicolored lights shining on the front of the building and a big sign on the top of a fence where you need to turn to get to the parking lot.

 Factory of Fear brought in a DJ for Friday the 13th.
 He was taking requests but mostly played early 2000's rock and new pop.
 They also had a couple actors in the waiting area.
 There was a clown who didn't do much interacting with the crowd.
 She would randomly walk through the area.
 She only made a sound or said "boo" when she was trying to get around someone.
 That was about it.
 There was another actor who stayed in the same spot because she was taking pictures of the groups.
 She was great!
 She came up and introduced herself in character and mentioned the feces on her face but assured us it was hers.
 She was talking to everyone and dancing almost the entire time we were waiting.

 LPR stands for Length/Price Ratio.
 It represents perceived value of an event, by comparing length vs price of admission.
 Higher numbers represent more value per dollar.
 Actual quality and/or entertainment value of an event are not factors in this calculation.
 Click Here to see how this event compares to others visited this year by the staff of HauntedIllinois.com.

-	Going through the Factory of Fear was a lot of fun.
-Be sure to check this one out if you get the chance.
+Factory of Fear was a lot of fun.
+I recommend checking this one out.

 Get the latest Halloween and haunted attraction news, haunted house discounts and more by entering your email address below.